 Classes for Children and Teens

-Art for Parent and Child (age 3) Sat mornings only.
+Art for Parent and Child (age 3) Saturday mornings only.
 Four hands are better than two!
 Parents and children learn together while creating all kinds of art inspired by gallery visits.
 Limit 12 pairs.

-Teen Drawing Workshop (ages 13–17) Sat/July 9, 16, 30 and Aug 6, 1:00–2:30, and Tue–Fri/July 5–8, 10:00–11:30.
+Teen Drawing Workshop (ages 13–17) Saturday afternoons only.
 Teens use perspective, contour, and shading to create expressive drawings and linear experiments.
-The class will learn from observation in the galleries as well as exercises in the classroom.
+The class learns from observation in the galleries as well as exercises in the classroom.

 Printmaking for Teens (ages 12–17) Weekdays only.
 Create one-of-a-kind monotypes, multiple linoleum prints, and a silkscreen.
 Study various types of prints in our collection, and learn how to print with or without a press.

 Fees and Registration Saturday classes: $90, CMA members $75.
 Parent and Child: $100, CMA members $90.
 Weekday classes: $126, CMA members $105.
 Clay for Kids: $140, CMA members $125.
 Registration for all studios is on a first-come, first-served basis.
 Member registration begins May 10, nonmembers May 20.
 Register through the ticket center at 216-421-7350.
 There is a $10 late fee per order beginning one week before class starts.

 Cancelation Policy Classes with insufficient registration will be combined or canceled three days before class begins.
 Enrollees will be notified and fully refunded.
 Refunds are issued any time before the beginning of the session.
 After the first class, consideration will be given on an individual basis.